kuriharaan/InputSystemWiki/Home.md

 4. Cancelled

 >Actions try to keep their per-frame processing minimal but because state changes in entire blocks, actions
->can only know that a piece of state has changed that *contains* the state the action is interested in.
+>can only know that a piece of state has changed that *contains* the value the action is interested in.
 To
 >find out whether the actual value inside the state has changed, an action still has to do work.
 >
 >Actions employ state change notifications to not have to poll every single state they are interested in